1aquemini/cardZapp/README.md

 and breaks the point of tracking it, so confirmation is a hard gate in the code (see `validateBeforeLog` / `addToCollection` in `index.html`), not a suggestion.

+Confirming a card that exactly matches one already logged (same name, set, print type, and condition tier) increases that row's quantity instead of creating a duplicate row — a second copy of a card you already have won't fork your collection into near-identical entries.

 ## Data & storage